jleeuwes/komputiloj/README.md

 ### Sources

 A _source_ is some Nix value obtained from someplace else.
+We use it instead of channels to pin our whole system.
 On the filesystem it consists of:

 - a `default.nix` containing an attrset with a `value` attribute